Bushido and the ever learning spirit, techniques for 1600 and 2017?

 - ri - “leave” - there are no more techniques, everything has become intuition.

 The Shu-Ha-Ri concept may come from martial arts, but it seems to have found it’s way to software development according to Martin Fowler and Alistair Cockburn.
 They simply rephrase everything to be applicable to software development.
-You could go one step further and generalise it into learning any craft, not just martial arts or programming.
+You could go one step further and generalize it into learning any craft, not just martial arts or programming.

 - I need clear steps in order to do something.
 I need context.